-If your smoke alarm goes off, you’re likely to panic.
+If your smoke alarm beeps, you’re likely to panic.
 After all, it’s not something you want to hear in the middle of the night.
-But if your smoke alarm keeps beeping after you’ve silenced it, there could be a more serious problem at hand.
-In this article, we’ll take a look at why your smoke alarm is beeping.
+But is your smoke alarm beeping after you’ve silenced it?
+There could be a more serious problem at hand.
+In this article, we’ll take a look at why your smoke alarm beeps.
 A home safety device might feel compelled to keep blaring, let’s see what steps you can take to silence it once and for all so that sleep returns to your household once again.
 There are a few reasons why your smoke alarm beeping could be a serious issue.
 You can save yourself a lot of worry by checking the batteries and resetting the unit if needed, but sometimes there are more serious problems that need to be addressed.

 The Smoke Alarm Battery is Low